zackmdavis/Category_War/extortion_war.md

 ## Funk-tunul's Legacy and the Causal Cowards; Or, The Legend of the Extortion War

-(A traditional folk tale of the _rashunuhlist_ people, as told by tribeswoman [Jessica Taylor](https://unstableontology.com/), with slight embellishments and commentary from the present author.)
+(A traditional folk tale of the _rashunuhlist_ people, as told by [Jessica Taylor](https://unstableontology.com/), transcribed with embellishments and commentary from the present author.)

 In the days of auld lang syne on Earth-that-was, there was a population of agents playing the Nash demand game under a replicator dynamic with uniform random encounters.
 Whenever two agents met, each of them would name a number between 0 and 10.
 If the two numbers added up to 10 or less, both agents would receive of payoff a the number they named.
 But if the two numbers added up to more than 10, both agents would receive nothing.
 Agents that received higher payoffs left more descendants in the next generation, who took after their parents, as children do.